-The pediatrician will likely follow up with an exam to see how far along your child is in her development and perhaps tests for weight-related health conditions, and by asking questions about her diet and exercise, whether weight is an issue for her, and your family history.
+The pediatrician will likely follow up with an exam to see how far along your child is in her development and perhaps tests for weight-related health conditions.
+The pediatrician may also ask questions about her diet and exercise, whether weight is an issue for her, and your family history.
 This information will allow the health care provider to determine the best way to respond to an underweight, overweight, or obese BMI percentile.

 Tips for a BMI Percentile in Healthy Range

 Experts recommend that kids of all ages and all weight categories follow these healthy guidelines to help keep weight in check.
 It's easy to remember them as 5-2-1-0 every day.